 Another great feature of this pedal is the true-bypass switching, as well as a very durable and rugged chassis, as is customary with Electro Harmonix pedals.
 In short, an affordable, compact, and overall fantastic auto-wah that delivers the goods while being able to easily fit in your pedalboard.

 The Way Huge Smalls Attack Vector Phaser and Envelope pedal offers players two different effects in a compact stompbox pedal.
-You get quality phase shifting and envelope filter effect in a streamlined design that comes with just four knobs and a phase/envelope switch.
+You get quality phase shifting plus a filter effect in a streamlined design that comes with just four knobs and a phase/envelope switch.

-We tried this pedal with our Strat and Fender Twin Reverb, starting by using it conservatively, for more conventional uses.
+We tried the Way Huge Attack Vector Smalls Phaser and Envelope with our Strat and Fender Twin Reverb, starting by using it conservatively, for more conventional uses.
 For instance, with the 2-way switch on the Down position, we got a very responsive auto-wah type of sound by playing with the knobs at low levels.

 With the 2-way knob on the Up position, we got a nice phaser effect that was very useful, especially when we kept the Speed and Feedback knobs below the 12 o’clock position.
 Just like the envelope effect, the phaser was also very responsive to our playing and dynamics.